 Tables 11 and 12 provide information on STD testing activities that are performed within the scope of a grantee's approved Title X project.
-Data from these tables permit OPA to monitor compliance with legislative mandate, achievement of program performance objectives, and adoption of STD and HIV screening recommendations established by federal agencies and professional medical organizations.
-In addition, OPA uses these data to assess the program's contribution to national health objectives (i.e., Healthy People) for disease prevention (e.g., STDs and HIV) and health promotion.
+Data from these tables permit OPA to monitor compliance with legislative mandate, achievement of program performance objectives, and adoption of STD and human immunodeficiency virus (HIV) screening recommendations established by federal agencies and professional medical organizations.
+17 In addition, OPA uses these data to assess the program's contribution to national health objectives (i.e., Healthy People) for disease prevention (e.g., STDs and HIV) and health promotion.

-- TABLE 11 Report the unduplicated number of family planning users tested for chlamydia, by age group (under 15, 15-17, 18-19, 20-24, and 25 and over) and sex. - TABLE 12 Report the following STD testing information: - Number of gonorrhea tests performed, by sex - Number of syphilis tests performed, by sex - Number of confidential HIV tests performed, by sex - Number of confidential HIV tests with a positive result - Number of anonymous HIV tests performed
+TABLE 11 - Report the unduplicated number of family planning users tested for chlamydia, by age group (under 15, 15-17, 18-19, 20-24, and 25 and over) and sex.

+TABLE 12 - Report the following STD testing information:

+- Number of gonorrhea tests performed, by sex - Number of syphilis tests performed, by sex - Number of confidential HIV tests performed, by sex - Number of confidential HIV tests with a positive result - Number of anonymous HIV tests performed